18F/content-guide/_pages/our-style/inclusive-language.md

 This guide provides suggestions for word choice and phrasing when writing and talking about diverse groups of people.

+## Ability and disability

+Every person is a whole person — no matter how they interact with the world.
+Focus on what they need to do, what tools they use, and avoid making assumptions.
+If a person’s situation, medical condition, illness, or injury is relevant to the content, be as specific as possible and avoid inserting value judgements about their circumstance (for example, use _has multiple sclerosis_, not _is afflicted with_ or _suffers from_).

+Just like with language around race, gender, or other identities, it’s always best to ask people how they identify rather than assuming.
+For help finding appropriate or accurate language, see the [Disability Language Style Guide](http://ncdj.org/style-guide/) from the National Center on Disability and Journalism.

+Notes on specific words:

+- Avoid describing people as _disabled_, _handicapped_, or _confined to a wheelchair_.
+- Avoid terms that contribute to stigmas around disability or mental illness: _crazy_, _dumb_, _lame_, _insane_, _psycho_, _schizophrenic_, or _stupid_.
+- Avoid terms that contribute to stigmas around sensory disabilities: _blind spot_ or _tone deaf_.

 ## Age

-Avoid referring to someone’s age, unless it’s relevant to what we’re writing about (for example, when referring to benefits that are available to people of certain ages).
+Avoid referring to someone’s age, unless it’s relevant to what you're writing about (for example, when referring to benefits that are available to people of certain ages).

+Don’t use women or older relatives as substitute for _novice_ or _beginner_.
+For example, don’t say something is [so simple your mother can use it](http://geekfeminism.wikia.com/wiki/So_simple,_your_mother_could_do_it).

 If necessary, we prefer _older person_ or _senior_ to _elderly_.

-## Sexuality and gender
+## Gender and sexuality

 Make content gender neutral wherever possible, and strive to write in a [gender-fair](http://www.ncte.org/positions/statements/genderfairuseoflang) way.
 If you’re writing about a hypothetical person or if you’re unsure of the person’s pronouns, use _they_ or _them_ instead of _he/she_.